wearhacks/courses/projects/bathroom-occupancy-indicator/instructions.md

 *L* = 0.2378m = 23.78cm

-The wire used as antenna should be approximatly 24cm long.
+The wire used as antenna should be approximately 24cm long.
 Make your tests in order to see what works out best for you: type of wire, coiled or not etc.

 ### Switching to the ATtiny85